In addition to collecting samples, MMX will also perform remote sensing of Mars and its moons using a suite of observational instruments.

 MacrOmega stands for “Macroscopique (Macroscopic) Observatoire pour la Minéralogie, l'Eau, le Glaces et l'Activité (Observatory for Mineralogy, Water, Ice and Activity)”.

-It is a near infrared observation device to clarify the characteristics of minerals constituting the Martian moon.
-By spectroscopic measurement of near infrared lights up to the 4 μm wavelength band, the distribution of hydrous minerals, water related substances and organic matter over the whole sphere is observed and used for selection of sampling locations.
+This is a near-infrared observation instrument to clarify the characteristics of minerals constituting the Martian moon.
+By spectroscopic measurements in near-infrared light up to the 4 μm wavelength band, the distribution of hydrous minerals, water related substances and organic matter over the whole surface can be observed and used for selection of sampling locations.
+MacrOmega is being developed in partnership with the French space agency, Centre National d'Etudes Spatiales (CNES).

 Institut d'Astrophysique Spatiale, Professor